adaapp/Test-assignment2-team4/README.md

 | Keseana Robinson | QA            |
 | Augustine Osagie | Developer     |
 | James Spencer    | Dev Ops       |

+## Coding Practice

+We will also create issues on GitHub to identify what tasks need completing.
+A coding standard will improve the readability and maintainence of the code, and it will also help us to detect errors quickly.
+We will achieve this by having standard variable and classes names,

 ## Testing